 Big Town was among the most realistic of comic books.
 "Realism" is a loaded word, one with many meanings.
 Big Town focused on non-science fiction stories about honest people who lived in modern day New York City.
 It was partly in the tradition of such prose mystery story collections about typical New Yorkers as William MacHarg's The Affairs of O'Malley (collected 1940) and Ellery Queen's Q.B.I.
 (1950 - 1953).
 New York City itself was considered a fascinating subject in those days, and people wanted to read about the fascinating lives of people who lived there.
 These people did not have to be criminals or sleazy to be interesting; rather, readers wanted to know about the actual inhabitants of the city.

 During its early issues (#1-13), Big Town was scripted by a huge variety of writers.
 Most of these pieces are not very good, although a few were excellent, especially the handful of scripts by France E. Herron and Robert Kanigher.
 From issue #14, many of the scripts were by John Broome, who had occasionally contributed scripts before; he eventually became the sole scriptwriter of the magazine.
 In #17, the magazine got its permanent artist, Manny Stallman.
-There is little discussion in this article of the early, poorer quality scripts.

 The newspaper here eventually becomes what the tale refers to as an "underground newspaper".
 Since the 1970's in the United States, the term "underground newspaper" has referred to small, left-wing papers published as an alternative to the mainstream press.
 This tale uses an earlier, different meaning for the term: "underground newspaper" here refers to papers clandestinely published during World Word II by anti-Hitler resistance fighters in Nazi-occupied Europe.
 This gives a political dimension to the story.
 The gang lord here is compared to Hitler, and the paper has to publish in secret against his dictatorial rule of the town.